-Step 10: While pushing the motor firmly to the left, re-tighten the nuts on the four motor mounting bolts underneath the motor housing.
+Step 5: While pushing the motor firmly to the left, re-tighten the nuts on the four motor mounting bolts underneath the motor housing.
 Double check the V-belt tension and readjust the motor position if necessary.
+It is neither necessary nor advisable to have too much belt tension.
+Even a loosely fitted belt is not likely to slip much in this machine.
 Finally, double check that the motor pulley and the intermediate shaft pulley are in line with each other so the belt is not distorted.